danknights/mice5035/tutorials/01_preprocessing/README.md

 # You will not need to do this next time you log in.
 source ~/.bash_profile

-# change back to your home directory
+# change back to your course directory
-cd
+cd /home/mice5035/<yourusername>

 # make sure you are using a current version of Python
 module load python3